Mariners fall to Giants 9-3 in unusual ‘home game’ in San Francisco

 In a 9-3 Mariners loss on Wednesday, he surrendered eight hits, five earned runs, two homers and a walk in three unsavory innings.

-“I just didn’t have it tonight,” Newsome said after the game.
+“I just didn’t have it tonight,” Newsome said.

 And it didn’t get easier after Newsome’s exit.
 In a marathon fourth inning, reliever Erik Swanson — in his first appearance after being activated from the 10-day injured list — coughed up four hits, three runs (two earned) and a walk, all while recording one single out.
 His ERA sits at an unsightly 17.47.